basic building blocks

 without referencing single HTML element from the Java code.

-Use JSON
+Use JSON to communicate

 with REST based server API.